 What better recipe could I choose for the first page of my AIP ITALIAN COOKBOOK?

-One would say it’s impossible to make a version of this dish that’s AIP and paleo compliant.
+One would say it’s impossible to make a version of this dish that’s AIP (Autoimmune Protocol) and Paleo compliant.
 Thinking to replace all the cheese, tomato sauce and gluten filled noodles, it almost feels like we are left over with no lasagna at all!

 The good news, all my AIP paleo friends, is that with this recipe you can have Lasagna anytime you want!